SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/follow-up-type.md

 # Follow-up - Type

-In SuperOffice CRM, follow-ups is a collective term for the appointment, task and phone call activities.
-Each of these is again divided into different types, and these are defined in the **Lists** screen in Settings and maintenance.
+Follow-ups are divided into different types, and these are defined in the **Lists** screen in Settings and maintenance.
 The types are displayed as items in the **Follow-up - Type** list.

 ## What would you like to do now?